NestJS

 scf_bootstrapfile exists and has execute permission - Verify the port configuration is set to 9000

-- Check if the application is built correctly (
+- Check whether the application is built correctly (

 npm run build)